Product Description

 Q: What is the purpose of the BG 906-0004 exit roller?

-A: The BG 906-0004 is an OEM exit roller engineered for the Blue Giant MT-50 manual pallet jack side frame.
+A: The BG 906-0004 is a factory-spec exit roller engineered for the Blue Giant MT-50 manual pallet jack side frame.
 This roller guides pallet entry and exit, reduces binding, and protects the frame from pallet contact damage during loading and unloading operations.

-Q: Is the BG 906-0004 exit roller compatible with non-Blue Giant pallet jacks?
+Q: Is the BG 906-0004 compatible with other manual pallet jack brands?

 A: No. The BG 906-0004 is engineered exclusively for Blue Giant MT-50 pallet jacks.
 The roller diameter, mounting configuration, and side frame pocket dimensions are unique to the MT-50 design.
 No cross-reference parts exist for other brands or Blue Giant model series.